nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 3. Copy the `custom_components/midea_dehumidifier_lan` folder into your Home Assistant's `custom_components` folder.

 ### Configuring
-1. Add `Midea Appliance (LAN)` integration via UI.
+1. Add `Midea Air Appliances (LAN)` integration via UI.
 2. Enter Midea cloud username and password.
 Those are the same used in NetHome Plus mobile application.
 3. The integration will discover appliance on local network(s).
-4. If a appliance is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the appliance.
+4. If an appliance is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the appliance.

 ## Known issues

 * If IPv4 address of appliance changes, new IPv4 address will not be used until Home Assistant's restart.
 * If Home Assistant installation doesn't have access to physical network, the integration may not discover all appliances.
 * Dehumidifier modes correspond to Inventor EVA ΙΟΝ Pro Wi-Fi model.
-Your dehumidifier might use different names (e.g. `Boost` instead of `Dry`)
+Your dehumidifier might use different names (e.g., `Boost` instead of `Dry`)
 * Having two integrations accessing the same device can result in undefined behavior.
 For example, having two Home Assistant instances accessing same device, or using one of other Midea appliance integrations in combination with this one.
-To avoid problems use a single integration - this one 🙂.
+To avoid problems, use a single integration - this one 🙂.
 * If you encounter issues after upgrading, uninstall the integration, restart Home Assistant and re-install it.
 * Some of sensors and switches are disabled by default.
 You need to enable them manually.
 See tables below for more information.
 * Temperature sensor on dehumidifier is often under-reporting real ambient temperature.
-This may be due to sensor proximity to cooling pipes of the humidifier, algorithm or electronics error.
+This may be due to sensor proximity to cooling pipes of the humidifier, algorithm, or electronics error.
 The under-reporting depends on the active mode, and stronger modes may result in larger offset from real temperature.

 ## Supported appliances